 She has been interviewed and referenced in a spectrum of international media on various topics, and her writings have been translated into Arabic, Farsi, Turkish, Indonesia, Spanish, French, Italian, Portuguese, and Kurdish.

-Irina has presented to the United Nations and UN Human Rights Commission, on congressional panels (“We the People Forum” on US-Iran Foreign Policy, 2017), at international conferences (Countering Iranian Terrorism Conference, Brussels, 2017; the Muslim World League’s “2nd Conference on Cultural Rapprochement between the United States of America and the Muslim World,” 2018; Moroccan Millennial Leaders’ “Global Energy School,” Essaouira, 2018), and scholarly conferences (George Mason University’s “Character Assassination and Reputational Politics Conference,” 2017 and 2019; National Communications Association Conference “Communications for Survival,” 2019, Autobiography/Biography and Reputational Politics, University of Vienna, 2020).
+Irina has presented to the United Nations and UN Human Rights Commission, on congressional panels (“We the People Forum” on US-Iran Foreign Policy, 2017), at international conferences (Countering Iranian Terrorism Conference, Brussels, 2017; the Muslim World League’s “2nd Conference on Cultural Rapprochement between the United States of America and the Muslim World,” 2018; Moroccan Millennial Leaders’ “Global Energy School,” Essaouira, 2018), and scholarly conferences (George Mason University’s Character Assassination and Reputation Politics Lab (CARP) “Character Assassination and Reputational Politics” Conferences, 2017 and 2019; National Communications Association Conference “Communications for Survival,” 2019, Autobiography/Biography and Reputational Politics, University of Vienna, 2020; “Character Assassination, Illiberalism, and the Erosion of Civic Rights,” CARP and the University of Amsterdam, 2023).

 Contact Irina with media inquiries, about speaking opportunities, and to discuss Scarab Rising's services.